Cheap Theatre Tickets

 13. Kids go free to West End shows during Kids Week

 The misleadingly named Kids Week runs throughout the month of August every year.
-With every full-paying adult, a child can go completely free to about 45 varied top West End shows.
-This year, booking opens at 10am on Tuesday 14 June.
+With every full-paying adult, a child can go completely free to about 45 top West End shows.
 In the past there have been 150,000+ tickets up for grabs, with 100,000 snapped up by midnight of day one.

-With West End prices hardly the easiest on the wallet, and there usually being no difference between a kid's and an adult's ticket, Kids Week could save you anywhere between £15 and £80 depending on what you see.
+With West End prices hardly the easiest on the wallet, Kids Week could save you anywhere between £15 and £90 depending on what you see.

 Some might find the official Kids Week Facebook page useful.
 Here, theatre fans recommend shows and good value seats to one another the whole year round (not just during Kids Week).